KimtVak8143/LeetCodeDSA/DailyReport2.md

   - return new

 - Backspace String Compare - 844
-  - using a extra function, which pops element if ch=='#', else append the char
+  - using an extra function, which pops element if ch=='#', else append the char
   - and return check(s)==check(t)